QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create a Profile

-Click on the profile picture or username to access the profile view.
+Click on the profile avatar or username to access the profile view.
 On the profile view, you see a profile avatar, username, and public wallet address.
 You also see a button to make backup, delete this user, and log out.

 Personalize your account by changing the profile picture and username.
 The user can upload a profile picture or take the picture with the camera in his device.
 The image can be cropped before saving.